-Join Peggy Fisher for an in-depth discussion in this video Perform functions on lists, part of Foundations of Programming: Discrete Mathematics.
+Join Peggy Fisher for an in-depth discussion in this video Perform functions on lists, part of Programming Foundations: Discrete Mathematics.

 - [Voiceover] Ok, now that we've seen how to create…lists in SML, let's take a look at how to perform functions…on lists.…To do this, we're going to need to write our own…new functions.…Let's start by writing a function…that finds the sum of all the items in a list.…Here, I have a short list with some prime numbers.…Let's write a function that will add all the numbers.…I need to start by typing in "fun"…to tell the interpreter i'm creating a new function.…We'll call it "sum".…Now in parentheses, I need to tell the interpreter…what to expect.…